70% of adults should be vaccinated by summer: EU

 Up to 70% of adults in the European Union should be vaccinated against the coronavirus by summer, according to the European Commission.

-The Brussels-based body plans to publish a corresponding proposal on Tuesday, dpa learned in advance.
+The Brussels-based body plans to publish a corresponding proposal on Tuesday, Deutsche Presse-Agentur (dpa) learned in advance.

-By March, the commission wants an interim goal of 80% of people over 80 and of health workers to be reached.
+By March, the commission wants an interim goal of 80% of people over the age of 80 as well as health workers to be reached.

 The targets are part of a discussion paper for the EU video summit on Thursday, which will focus on vaccination as the key topic as the 27 EU states work to coordinate their efforts to fight the pandemic.